darkn3rd/script-tut/scriptbox/README.md

   * **root cause**: ratatui_ruby's `crossterm` dependency defaults to reading input via `mio`'s `poll()`-based selector on Cygwin (grouped alongside far-less-tested targets like Solaris/QNX/Vita, not Linux's well-exercised epoll path), which doesn't reliably notice available input on a Cygwin tty.
   * **solution**: force crossterm's alternate `use-dev-tty` feature, a much simpler direct blocking read on `/dev/tty`, bypassing `mio` entirely, fixes it.
 This has to be added directly to the installed gem's own `Cargo.toml` (no way to pass it through `gem install`/`extconf.rb` cleanly)
 * **Performance**: TUI is redrawn for every keypress.
 As Cygwin's `fork()`/`CreateProcessW` emulation is dramatically slower than a real Linux fork, each redraw takes several seconds (confirmed iwth `strace`), sometimes stalling outright waiting on `subproc_ready`, compounding across every arrow-key press with no path back to responsiveness.
   * **Solution**: The `cygwin_environment?` is now memoized.
-Any similar interactive script against this gem should treat should treat "no subprocess calls from redraw-path code, ever" as a hard rule on Cygwin specifically, not just a nice-to-have.
+Any similar interactive script against this gem should treat "no subprocess calls from redraw-path code, ever" as a hard rule on Cygwin specifically, not just a nice-to-have.

 #### Ubuntu 22.04